blocknetdx/documentation/docs/service-nodes/setup.md

 ## Troubleshooting
 * Ensure you have the latest wallet and that it's fully synced and unlocked.
-* Ensure the 5000 BLOCK is *__exactly__* 5000 BLOCK, no more or no less, and ensure the transaction has at least 15 confirmations.
+* Ensure the 5000 BLOCK is *__exactly__* 5000 BLOCK, no more or no less, and ensure the transaction has at least 1 confirmation.
 * Ensure you don't have `<` or `>` in any of the configuration files.
 Examples:
 	* Correct: `servicenodeaddr=138.28.1.27:41412`
 	* Incorrect: `servicenodeaddr=<138.28.1.27:41412>`